Advocacy & Research

 A Community Engagement Guide

 Community engagement is a critical part of development and for too long it has been a source of angst for developers, communities, and governments alike.
-We decided it was time to deep dive to fully understand the issue and what we can do to address it.
+In 2017, we decided it was time to deep dive to fully understand the issue and what we can do to address it.

 Our Research Foundation works on qualitative research projects guided by our Industry Leaders Research Group (ILRG).
 We conducted a significant body of research to understand the critical links in the current community consultation process.